gkong88/CS_Curriculum/README.md

 # Open-Source Computer Science Degree

-This project documents my personal curriculum of open-sourced University-level courses, available online, that attempt to emulate the breadth and depth of an undergraduate CS degree.
+This project documents my personal curriculum of online, open-sourced, university-level courses that attempt to emulate the breadth and depth of an undergraduate CS degree.

 Initial inspiration came from [The Open-Source Computer Science Degree](https://github.com/ossu/computer-science) project on GitHub.
 My primary template was [MIT 6-3 Computer Science Degree Requirements](http://www.eecs.mit.edu/curriculum2017).
 A majority of requirements were satisfied directly with [MIT Open Courseware](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/) and, when available, the more interactive versions ported to edX.
 The remaining requirements were satisfied using courses from other institutions (UC Berkeley, Stanford, CalTech, IDC Herzliya) , typically when the MIT OCW version was incomplete in it's Video Lectures, Homeworks, Tests, or Project Autograders.